urmidedhiacmu/MLIP_MLFlow/README.md

 1. Complete the TODO to extract the train and test dataset from `pipeline.data_preprocessing()`
 2. Complete the TODO to obtain trained model from `pipeline.train_logistic_regression()`.
 This function outputs a fitted regressor.
-3. Complete the TODO in Line 36 to obtain accuracy score from `pipeline.evaluation`.
+3. Complete the TODO to obtain accuracy score from `pipeline.evaluation`.
 This function accepts X_test, y_test, model and output a float type accuracy score.

 #### Complete the Inference Pipeline